 Often, CT scans aren’t necessary.

-Doctors follow guidelines that recommend performing CT scans only for patients who are at higher risk for skull fractures or bleeding in the brain.
+Health care providers follow guidelines that recommend performing CT scans only for patients who are at higher risk for skull fractures or bleeding in the brain.
 Most people with head injuries do not have either of these problems, and simple concussions do not show up on a CT scan.

 If you do not have any of these signs, research shows your risk of a serious injury needing surgery or leading to serious complications is less than 1 in 7000, and a CT scan is unlikely to be helpful.